HuaTrung/sentiment-trunghv/README.md

  <img src="images/conclusion.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" height="100" />

 With the goal of building a model for social media realtime processing in mind, we take processing time into account most to decide which model to choose.
 However, to be more objective, we decided to include a CNN model with filter size = [3, 4, 5] with 50 in length, which have a high precision score of 0.953 and process time of 75.23 seconds, in the performance test to choose the model with the best response time.

+All of our training process will summarize in [here](./training.ipynb)
 ## Deploy
 ### Enviroment
 - python 3.5+